baendlorel/archiver/README.md

 ### recover

-When you want to use the same name as removed vault, use this.
+When you want to use the same name as a removed vault, use this.

 ```bash
 arv vault recover <vault-name>